Is Trading 212 Halal? (2025 Guide)

 Forex Trading | Haram | Often involves riba and excessive risk |

-Because of these issues, I personally avoid CFDs, leveraged trading, and forex on Trading 212 altogether.
+Because of these issues, I would personally avoid CFDs, leveraged trading, and forex on Trading 212 altogether.
 If you’re serious about halal investing, I recommend sticking to halal-screened stocks only.

 Final Thoughts: Is Trading 212 Halal or Haram?